 SQL injection UNION attacks

-When an application is vulnerable to SQL injection and the results of the query are returned within the application's responses, the
+When an application is vulnerable to SQL injection, and the results of the query are returned within the application's responses, you can use the

-UNION keyword can be used to retrieve data from other tables within the database.
-This results in an SQL injection UNION attack.
+UNION keyword to retrieve data from other tables within the database.
+This is commonly known as a SQL injection UNION attack.

-UNION keyword lets you execute one or more additional
+UNION keyword enables you to execute one or more additional

 SELECT queries and append the results to the original query.
 For example: